hollyschinsky/ConferenceTracker/README.md

         node server

-3. Go to localhost:5000/sessions in your browser and make sure you see session data returned in JSON format
+3. Go to http://localhost:5000/sessions to test your node service in your browser and make sure you see session data returned in JSON format.

-For now, test the app in the browser with: http://localhost:5000/#/app/sessions
+Test the app in the browser with: http://localhost:5000/#/app/sessions

 ** Login with your Facebook credentials from the Login screen if you want to see your profile info in the Profile menu option